toptal/picasso/.changeset/hip-pandas-bow.md

 - display reset button on hover of full width of the input

----

 ### Select

-- implicit update from Input
+- implicit update from input

----

 ### Autocomplete

-- implicit update from Input
+- implicit update from input